lightmetrica/lightmetrica-v3/doc/managing_experiment.rst

 You can manage a project directory as a git repository.
 To do this, you want to configure appropriate ``.gitignore`` file (7) excluding ``lightmetrica-v3`` directory and machine-specific files like ``.lmenv``, since it may include machine-specific fullpaths.
 Alternatively, you can add lightmetrica-v3 as a submodule.

-lso, `jupytext <https://github.com/mwouts/jupytext>`_ Jupyter notebook extension is useful to maange Jupyter notebooks inside a git repository.
+Also, `jupytext <https://github.com/mwouts/jupytext>`_ Jupyter notebook extension is useful to maange Jupyter notebooks inside a git repository.
 The extension is already installed if you have the environment via ``environment.yml``.

 Multi-platform development
 --------------------------------